solsoftware/capsula/tutorial.md

 <tr><td>Class or Module</td><td> <a style="cursor:pointer">MyClass</a></td></tr>
 </tbody></table>

-Instructions related to tutorial usage are presented for example like this:

----
-Now it's good time to take a 5-minute break.

----

 Please let us know of any issue you run into while reading the tutorial.
 We would be more than happy to improve the tutorial according to that and help you overcome the problems.

 ## What Is Capsula?